CCBP Homepage

 Campus and Community

-Key partners of the program include The Culverhouse College of Commerce and Business Administration, The College of Engineering, The College of Arts and Sciences, The Edge Center for Entrepreneurship and Innovation, The Tuscaloosa Gateway and The UA Division of Student Life Career Center.
+Partners of the camp include The Culverhouse College of Business, The College of Engineering, The College of Arts and Sciences, The Edge Center for Entrepreneurship and Innovation, Sanders Aviation, and The Division of Student Life Career Center.

 STEM Camp Components